RexWangSida/DataScienceStudy/Clustering/PartitionBased/README.md

-# Partition Based Clustering ALgorithms
+# Partition Based Clustering Algorithms
 ## K-Means(Centroid)
 ### Features
 - Denote by D = {x1, x2, ..., xn} a set of n data items to be clustered.